the-volunteer-network/the-volunteer-network.github.io/docs/buildinstructions.md

 ### Cloning the Service

-1- On GitHub.com, navigate to [El8](https://github.com/the-volunteer-network/tvn-service)
+-1 On GitHub.com, navigate to [The volunteer network](https://github.com/the-volunteer-network/tvn-service)
-2- Click on Code.
+-2 Click on Code.
-3- Click on SSH link and copy the link.
+-3 Click on SSH link and copy the link.
-4- Open IntelliJ.
+-4 Open IntelliJ.
-5- Click on get from VCS and clone the repository.
+-5 Click on get from VCS and clone the repository.
-6- Paste the SSH link.
+-6 Paste the SSH link.
 7- Change the current working directory to the desired location.
 8- Run the service.

 ### Cloning the Client
-1- On GitHub.com, navigate to [El8](https://github.com/the-volunteer-network/tvn-client)
+1- On GitHub.com, navigate to [The volunteer network](https://github.com/the-volunteer-network/tvn-client)
 2- Repeat step 2 to step 7 from cloning the service side.
 8- Execute the build. while the service is running.